Concordance homomorphisms from knot Floer homology: The case of links

 We can specialize the link complex by setting $U_1=\dots=U_\ell$ to get a variant which is defined over $\Field[U]$, endowed with the $\Z$-filtration $A=\sum_{i=1}^{\ell} A_i$ (specified again up to an overall shift).
 We call the resulting complex the {\em{algebraically collapsed link complex}} $\cCFLm({\mathcal{H}})$.
 It follows that $\CFLt({\mathcal{H}})$ is simply the $t$-modification (in the sense of Section~\ref{sec:Formal}) of the algebraically collapsed link complex.

-It is easy to see that $\Z^{\ell}$-filtered homotopy equivalences between $\CFLm({\mathcal{H}})$ induce $\Z$-filtered homotopy equivalences of the corresponding collapsed complex.
+It is easy to see that $\Z^{\ell}$-filtered homotopy equivalences between $\CFLm({\mathcal{H}})$'s for different Heegaard diagrams representing $L$ induce $\Z$-filtered homotopy equivalences of the corresponding collapsed complex.
 Thus, since the filtered homotopy type of $\CFLm({\mathcal{H}})$ is a link invariant~\cite[Theorem~4.7]{OSLinks}, functoriality of the $t$-modification (Proposition~\ref{prop:tModifyFunctor}) implies the result. \end{proof}

 The definition of the knot invariant $\Upsilon _K (t)$ extends to links as follows.